egericke/Value_In_Use_EAF/README.md

 - **Yield/FeO:** Empirical (20% base, adjusted by slag vol/C); Fe-dominant (ignores minor alloys).
 - **Residuals:** Only Cu/Sn diluted; P/S as flat penalties (customizable).
 - **Limitations:** No real-time integration; no CO2 emissions; assumes 100-ton furnace (scalable).
-- **Validation:** Cross-checks with Köhle's model; calibrate with plant data for accuracy (±5-10% typical).

-Sensitivity: 1% met change = ~2.5% yield shift; test via code modifications.

 ## For Future Software Development

 ### Code Structure and Extensibility

-- **Modular Design:** Core functions (e.g., `compute_viu`) separate from UI; easy to add reactions (e.g., Cr oxidation) by extending constants/calculations.
+- **Modular Design:** Core functions (e.g., `compute_viu`) are separate from the API; easy to add reactions by extending constants/calculations.
-- **Data Flow:** Session state for materials; pandas for tables; numpy for math.
+- **Data Flow:** The frontend manages the UI state, while the backend handles calculations and data storage (in-memory).
 - **Extensibility Points:**
-  - Add elements: Extend dict keys in material form and mass balance.
+- Add elements: Extend the material form and the mass balance calculations.
-  - Dynamic Modeling: Integrate ODEs for time-varying reactions (e.g., via scipy).
+- Dynamic Modeling: Integrate ODEs for time-varying reactions.
-  - API Integration: Fetch market prices via web APIs (add requests lib).
+- API Integration: Fetch market prices via web APIs.
-  - ML Enhancements: Use scikit-learn for predictive yield from historical data.
+- ML Enhancements: Use machine learning for predictive yield from historical data.
-- **Best Practices:** PEP8 compliant; comments throughout; virtualenv for deps.
-- **Testing:** Add unit tests (pytest) for balances; validate against literature benchmarks.
-- **Deployment:** Host on Streamlit Sharing or Heroku; Dockerize for reproducibility.
+- **Deployment:** The application is designed to be deployed on Vercel.

 ### Potential Enhancements

-- **UI/UX:** Add charts (e.g., cost pies via matplotlib); multi-material blends; save/load configs (JSON).
+- **UI/UX:** Add charts for cost breakdowns; allow for multi-material blends; save/load configurations.
-- **Advanced Physics:** Kinetic rates; full off-gas modeling (e.g., H2O from burners); heat transfer efficiencies.
+- **Advanced Physics:** Incorporate kinetic rates and full off-gas modeling.
-- **Sustainability:** Carbon footprint calc (e.g., Scope 3 emissions from feeds).
-- **Scalability:** Parallel processing for scenarios (multiprocessing); cloud integration (AWS for large sims).
-- **Interoperability:** Export to Excel/CSV; import from plant databases (SQL connectors).

-Track issues on GitHub for community-driven dev.
+- **Sustainability:** Calculate the carbon footprint of different material mixes.
+- **Scalability:** Use a more robust database for storing materials and results.

 ## Financial Analysis Improvements

 ### Current Financial Capabilities

-- **Core VIU:** Adjusts costs for operational impacts, outputting $/NT with breakdowns (e.g., $50 dilution penalty).
+- **Core VIU:** Adjusts costs for operational impacts, outputting $/NT with breakdowns.
-- **Sensitivity:** Tweak inputs (e.g., electricity price) to see effects; blend ratios for optimization.
+- **Sensitivity Analysis:** Tweak inputs to see the effects on the VIU; adjust blend ratios for optimization.

 ### Advanced Financial Extensions

-- **NPV/ROI for Investments:** Add modules for capex (e.g., new burners) vs. opex savings; use numpy-financial for NPV calc: NPV = ∑ (Cash Flows / (1 + r)^t) - Initial Investment.
+- **NPV/ROI for Investments:** Add modules to evaluate the return on investment for capital expenditures.
-- **Monte Carlo Simulations:** Model price volatility (e.g., scrap $350±50); use numpy.random for 1000+ runs, output risk distributions.
+- **Monte Carlo Simulations:** Model price volatility to understand risk.
-- **Scenario Forecasting:** Integrate market APIs for real-time prices; predict annual savings for feed switches.
+- **Scenario Forecasting:** Integrate market data APIs for real-time price information.
-- **Break-Even Analysis:** Solve for price thresholds where VIU equals (e.g., via sympy solvers).
+- **Break-Even Analysis:** Determine the price thresholds at which different materials become economically viable.
-- **Integration with ERP:** Export to formats for SAP/Oracle; add ROI for sustainability (e.g., carbon tax penalties).
-- **Custom Metrics:** Add EBITDA impacts, payback periods; visualize with Altair/Plotly for interactive dashboards.

-These would elevate the tool from tactical to strategic financial planning.

 ## Contributing

-Contributions welcome!
-Fork the repo, create a feature branch, and submit a PR.
-Follow these steps:
+Contributions are welcome!
+Fork the repository, create a feature branch, and submit a pull request.

-1. Fork and clone.
-2. Install deps and run tests.
-3. Commit with clear messages.
-4. PR with description of changes.

-Report bugs via GitHub Issues.
-Adhere to code of conduct.

 ## License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments and References

-- Inspired by papers: Abraham/Chen (2007) on balances; Pfeifer/Kirschen on efficiency; Jones (1998) on VIU.
+- Inspired by the work of A. Abraham, S. Chen, H. Pfeifer, M. Kirschen, and J. Jones.
-- Libraries: Streamlit, Pandas, NumPy.
+- Libraries: Next.js, React, Flask, pandas, numpy.
-- Data Sources: Thermodynamic constants from NIST/engineering handbooks.
+- Data Sources: Thermodynamic constants from NIST and engineering handbooks.
-- Thanks to steelmaking community for open knowledge.

-For citations: Use repo URL and version.

 ## Contact

-For questions, reach out via GitHub Issues or email [your.email@example.com].
-Follow for updates!
+For questions or feedback, please open an issue on GitHub.